 Public Space Protection Orders

-New powers offered by PSPOs allow alternative restrictions to be imposed, to assist with preventing a wider range of behaviours.
+Other than in alleyways, powers offered by PSPOs allow alternative restrictions to be imposed to assist with preventing a wider range of behaviour.

 View details of current alleygate locations on York Open Data.